Cars Land: Layout

 The layout of Cars Land from the guest's perspective is one of looking down the main street of Radiator Springs, USA, as seen in the original Cars film.
 There are references to the events of Cars 2 (2011) throughout the land, such as a billboard (seen when entering from Avengers Campus) that gives Mater the title of "Sir," and a signed photo of Finn McMissile with Luigi and Guido in Luigi's Casa Della Tires, in addition to souvenirs from their World Grand Prix trip in a display case.

-The main street is Route 66 coming in from the Golden State area, across from the Golden Vine Winery and Walt Disney Imagineering Blue Sky Cellar.
+The main street is Route 66 coming in from the Golden State area, across from the Golden Vine Winery.
 There is one other entrance is a street from Ornament Valley from Pacific Wharf which is called Cross Street.
 At the end of Route 66 is the courthouse/firehouse where the street splits.
 To the left of the split is a backstage access gate.
 To the right of the split is the entrance to Radiator Springs Racers.
 In the distance, the Radiator Cap and Ornament Valley Range can be seen.
 The eastern edge of the Ornament Valley Range includes the Cadillac Mountain Range that consists of Cadillac tail fins that are 125 ft high and covers 300000 sqft.

+The Bountiful Valley Farm included a cast commissary building, which ended up being in a visible area of the new section.
+As it would have been expensive to move, the structure was disguised as Carburetor County Tractor Feed and Farm Truck Association Hall.